 Statistically Testing 2P Responses to Stimulus#

 In most analyses, some form of inclusion criteria is used to select neurons that are “responsive” to the stimulus conditions presented.
 There are no universally agreed upon inclusion criteria for this type of selection.
 In [Mesa et al., 2021], it is demonstrated that the choice of inclusion criteria can dramatically affect what neurons are selected as responsive.
 This notebook does a similar demonstration, using the same five inclusion criteria on Ophys dF/F recordings to select responsive neurons from one experimental session.
 It can be seen that very different selections are made depending on the criteria used.
 This also underscores how different criteria might be more or less appropriate for the type of stimulus and the type of measurements being used for analysis.
-We are sharing these so that this comparison can be reproduced on data and so results can more effectively use this choice to make their results more robust.
+We are sharing these so that this comparison can be reproduced on data and so researchers can more effectively use this choice to make their results more robust.
 For more information about dF/F data, see Visualizing 2P Responses to Stimulus.

 Environment Setup#